RTP-LX: Can LLMs Evaluate Toxicity in Multilingual Scenarios?: Languages Supported

 \section{Languages Supported}

-The languages supported by RTP-LX at the time of writing this paper can be found in \tabref{langs}.
-The distinction between a dialect and a language may be a sensitive subject, and sometimes defies the definitions itself (consider the variations of Arabic, for example).
+The languages supported by RTP-LX, at the time of writing the first version of this paper, are in Table \ref{tab:langs}.
+The distinction between a dialect and a language may be a sensitive subject, and sometimes definition (consider Arabic, for example).
 In RTP-LX, sometimes we do not specify a dialect, but the corpus covers subjects relevant to the locations where it is spoken (for example, Kiswahili in Tanzania and in Kenya, Russian in Russia and Ukraine).
-For simplicity in this table and in the corpus we limited ourselves to centralizing all languages and the dialects available in RTP-LX to their main language.
-This also means that we use the linguistic classification for Serbian, Bosnian, Croatian, and Montenegrin (BCMS) as opposed to treating each language separately.
-The only exception to this is was the writing system was noticeably different, such as in simplified versus traditional standard Chinese, since LLMs are primarily lexical engines.
+For simplicity, we centralised all languages and dialects available in RTP-LX to their main language.
+This meant that we used, for example, the linguistic classification for Serbian, Bosnian, Croatian, and Montenegrin (BCMS) as opposed to treating them separately.
+The only exception to this rule was if the writing system was noticeably different, such as in simplified versus traditional standard Chinese.
+The rationale here is that S/LLMs are primarily lexical engines.
+We also mention the language availability classes defined by \citet{joshi-etal-2020-state}.